 We continue to review and test membership site and LMS software that’s available on the market so we can share our knowledge with you.

 Today we’ll share what we know about Podia and Kajabi.

-How Do Kajabi and Podia Differ From Each Other?
+How do Kajabi and Podia Differ?

 Kajabi and Podia are both all-in-one, hosted, SaaS platforms that attempt to provide everything you need to build your business and sell your online courses and membership subscriptions.

 Through our testing and researching both of these all-in-one platforms, we found some similarities as well as some surprising differences in features, pricing, setup, and the final product.